 Continued from: Safety Zones 1 (LCES)

-- How have you determined the distinction between a safety zone and a deployment zone?
+- How have you distinguished between a safety zone and a deployment zone?

 - Is refuge in a vehicle or house an acceptable tactic?

-- Consider access to the incident.
+Consider access to the incident.
 You are often confronted with considerable distances of unburned fuel to cross.
-How do you mange Lookouts, Communications, Escape Routes, and Safety Zones (LCES)?
+How do you manage Lookouts, Communications, Escape Routes, and Safety Zones (LCES)?